kamilio/poe_bot_but_better/poe_bot_but_better/readme.md

 Key Dependencies (special cases matched on argument name)
 - request
-- messages (request.query is so confusing)
+- messages (request.query is confusing)
 - bot_name (useful)

 - get_final_response
 - stream_request
 - post_message_attachment

-The dependency injection is a very powerful pattern and provides easy way to build extensions that can be shared across bots.
+The dependency injection is a powerful pattern and provides easy way to build extensions that can be shared across bots.

-Bonus: We could remove the functions get_response_with_context, that are not interesting for most of the users but cause mental overhead.
+Bonus: We could remove the functions get_response_with_context, that are not interesting for most of the users but bloat the documentation.

 ## Simplify bot calling - get_final_response / stream_request